 |Block Rotations by Year|

 The training in primary care takes place at the University Pediatric and Adolescent Center (UPAC).
 The residents participate in a continuity clinic experience one half day per week.
-In addition, there are six separate month-long block rotations at UPAC during the three years of residency.
+In addition, there are four separate month-long block rotations at UPAC during the three years of residency.
 This combination of experience provides residents with a greater continuity for health maintenance, chronic diseases and acute illnesses.
-In the second year, residents combine their UPAC experience with longitudinal training in the outpatient clinics of various subspecialties.
-An additional rotation in Adolescent Medicine rounds out their education in general pediatrics.
+Additional rotations in Adolescent Medicine and Child Development round out their education in general pediatrics.
 Community practices are also available as sites for resident education, and nicely complement their training in the inner city, hospital-based UPAC.

-The PICU and Stepdown units are the setting for the training in Pediatric Critical Care Medicine.
-Residents provide direct, hands-on patient care for the sickest of pediatric patients in Central New York.
+The PICU is the setting for the training in Pediatric Critical Care Medicine.
+Residents provide direct, hands-on patient care for the sickest pediatric patients in Central New York.
 Patients have a wide-range of acute conditions.
 Residents also provide concurrent care for patients admitted primarily for surgical conditions.
-The training in Neonatal Intensive Care takes advantage of the two NICUs in Syracuse.
-Residents have exposure to the field through two distinct NICU experiences, first at St. Joseph's Hospital Health Center and subsequently during rotations at the tertiary care NICU at Crouse Hospital.

 In the newborn nursery and NICU rotations, residents have extensive exposure to a variety of neonatal conditions and receive formal training in both newborn management and resuscitation of critically ill infants.
 NICU residents have an opportunity to closely interact with neonatal nurse practitioners and physician assistants thereby broadening their overview of other aspects of pediatric health care provision.